sprout-uci/garota/msp_bin/README.md

 ### README

-Memory configurations generated from the compilation of SW-Att (smem.mem) and application code (pmem.mem).
+Memory configurations generated from the compilation of application code (pmem.mem).